Los Justicieros: Assassination attempt

 On 4 August 1920, Valencian anarchists assassinated Francisco Maestre Laborde, the former governor of Barcelona who was responsible for killing at least 33 union members.
 Inspired by the assassination, Los Justicieros began planning their own attempt against Fernando González Regueral, before learning that King Alfonso XIII intended to attend the opening of the Kursaal Casino.
 They decided instead to attempt to assassinate the King, which they planned to do by digging a tunnel underneath the guest reception and planting explosives there.
 Suberviola supervised the digging of the tunnel, while Durruti acquired the explosives.

 By the time the tunnel reached the building's foundation, the digging slowed down considerably.
 Although they had disguised their base of operations as a coal yard, the amount of dirt removed from it attracted police suspicion.
 When the police searched the property, the group was forced to escape under gunfire.
 Durruti, Suberviola and del Campo were named by the police and media as the people responsible for the plot.
-With the aid of sympathetic railway workers, Buenacasa arranged their escape from Donostia to Zaragoza by freight train.
+With the aid of sympathetic railway workers, Buenacasa arranged their escape from San Sebastián to Zaragoza by freight train.